datahub-project/datahub/metadata-ingestion/sink_docs/datahub.md

 # DataHub Rest

-To install this plugin, run `pip install 'acryl-datahub[datahub-reset]'`.
+To install this plugin, run `pip install 'acryl-datahub[datahub-rest]'`.

 Pushes metadata to DataHub using the GMA rest API.
 The advantage of the rest-based interface is that any errors can immediately be reported.